navyakanu/Galen_Project/README.md

 ### Running the application http://localhost:5000 in Google Chrome

-Steps while creating the project
+Steps while executing the project

 1) Clone the repo
 2) execute the below command
+3) Dump of the pages mentioned in the app url will be saved in screenshots folder

-galen test GalenSpecExmaple.test -Dwebdriver.chrome.driver=$PATHOFCHROMEDRIVER/chromedriver
+galen test GalenSpecExmaple.test -Dwebdriver.chrome.driver=$(PATHOFCHROMEDRIVER)/chromedriver

+galen test tests/AppPage.test.js -Dwebdriver.chrome.driver=$(PATHOFCHROMEDRIVER)/chromedriver

+Pending : Comparision of the test screenshot with the expected image